Exposure to Ambient Air Pollution

 4) Collect the required data using the monitoring process defined under point 3.

 5) To calculate the indicator’s value:

 - list the areas with ambient air pollution exceeding relevant thresholds

 - use existing data (e.g. from local authorities) to determine the number of people living in areas where ambient air pollution exceeded relevant thresholds

-- (if you need to report in percentages) divide the result by the total number of people living in all the monitored areas and multiply the result by 100 to convert it to a percentage
+- (if you need to report in percentages) divide the result by the total number of people living in all the monitored areas.
+Multiply the result by 100 to convert it to a percentage.

 Disaggregate the data by gender, location and other relevant criteria.

 1) Before starting, assess the most common sources of air pollution in the areas where you plan to conduct measurements.
 For example, the occasional burning of waste or seasonal burning can greatly affect your results.
 You should avoid these ‘accidental’ sources of air pollution; otherwise they will skew the data.